swiftlang/swift-package-manager/Documentation/Usage.md

     example$ cd ..
     $ mkdir CJPEG
     $ cd CJPEG
-    CJPEG$ swift package init --type system-module
+    CJPEG$ swift package init --type empty

-This creates `Package.swift` and `module.modulemap` files in the directory.
+This creates `Package.swift` file in the directory.
-Edit `module.modulemap` so it consists of the following:
+Create a `module.modulemap` file so it consists of the following:

     module CJPEG [system] {
         header "shim.h"